 These mini tarts are easily customisable with your choice of favourite fruits.
 Think mixed berries in Summer, poached pears or apples in Winter!
-The custard filling can be replaced with Lemon Curd, a cream cheese filling or a Chocolate Pastry Cream.
+The custard filling can be replaced with Lemon Curd, a cream cheese filling, Chocolate Cremeux or Chocolate Pastry Cream.

 Both the tartlet shells and the cream filling can be made a few days in advance.
 You will only need to assemble the tartlets the day of your party!

 The pastry used to make the tartlet shells is a classic Pâte Sablée - or French Shortcrust Pastry.